Azure/azure-sql-database-samples/Django/README.md

 6. Run Django migrations

-	From your project folder where manage.py is located run the following:
+<br>From your project folder where manage.py is located run the following:

         python manage.py migrate